 June 16, 2016

-If you’ve been on our website, you know that we offer intensive Schroth Best Practice® programs for children and adults with scoliosis.
-Our Schroth Best Practice® program consists of 5 parts – Schroth/Power Schroth exercises, 3D Made Easy®, physio-logic® exercises, mobilizations, and ADL (Activities of Daily Living) training for scoliosis.
-ADL training for scoliosis is an important part of our scoliosis treatment exercise program which aims to teach patients to correct their scoliosis posture in multiple facets of daily life.
+If you’ve been on our website, you know that we offer four to five-day intensive Schroth Programs for children and adults with scoliosis.
+ADL (Activities of Daily Living) training for scoliosis is an integral part of our program, and strangely, one that not many Schroth practitioners in the US address.
+ADL training for scoliosis is an important part of our scoliosis treatment and aims to teach patients to correct their scoliosis posture in multiple facets of daily life.

 photo showing how to fix scoliosis posture